feedzai/pdb/README.md

 ## Compiling PDB

-In order to compile PDB you will need to had the jar's for OracleDB,SQLServer and DB2 to your local repository.
+In order to compile PDB you will need to had the jar's for OracleDB, SQLServer and DB2 to your local repository.
 See the following link for more information on how to do it:
 - http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html